puppetlabs/puppet-docs/source/pe/3.7/install_upgrading.markdown

 >
 > Currently upgrades to PE 3.7.0 are only supported from 3.3.2.
 >
 > We generally recommend updating your PE deployments in full before upgrading to a new version.

 The Puppet Installer script is used to perform both installations and upgrades.
 The script will check for a prior version and run as upgrader or installer as needed.
 You start by [downloading][downloading] and unpacking a tarball with the appropriate version of the PE packages for your system.
 Then, when you run the `puppet-enterprise-installer` script, the script will check for a prior installation of PE and, if it detects one, will ask if you want to proceed with the upgrade.
 The installer will then upgrade all the PE components (master, agent, etc.) it finds on the node to version 3.7.

+>**Note**: When you upgrade PE, older versions are left in your `/opt/puppet/packages/public` folder.
+We recommend removing old PE files that are no longer needed from this folder.

 #### Upgrading a Monolithic Installation
 If you have a monolithic installation (with the master, PE console, and database components all on the same node), the installer will upgrade each component in the correct order, automatically.

 > **Note**: The new node classifier and role-based access control (RBAC) will be installed as part of the PE console.

 #### Upgrading a Split Installation
 If you have a split installation (with the master, PE console, and database components on different nodes), the process involves the following steps, which **must be performed in the following order**: